jshrake/cpp-platform-noodling-v1/README.md

 ## WARNING

-Don't cast these spells in public!
-This is experimental software.
+This is experimental software, don't cast these spells in public!